Feb 17, 2024

-• The lack of content types and fields in core make it a bad choice for a headless CMS.
+The lack of content types and fields out-of-the-box makes it a bad choice for a headless CMS.

 “But, the majority of websites are powered by PHP.”